 For Co-Parenting Agreement Questions, Contact Salt Lake City, Utah Divorce Attorney David Pedrazas

 Every co-parenting situation is different, but those are some examples of New Year’s resolutions that you can put into practice today.
 The Law Office of David Pedrazas is here to help you through the difficult time of a divorce or separation.
 David Pedrazas has been recognized as the number one divorce attorney in Utah year after year.
-If you have any questions about your co-parenting agreement or you if you need help negotiating an agreement, don’t hesitate to contact us at 801-263-7078 to schedule a free consultation.
+If you have any questions about your co-parenting agreement or you if you need help negotiating an agreement, don’t hesitate to contact us at 801-263-7078 to schedule a Legal Case Review.